 Note: This is Apple's offcial way to solve the problem when your iPhone stuck in Recovery Mode.
 To be honest, I suggest you not try this way because all your data will be erase.
 You can try the following way.
 Though it might take you 2 minutes, but you'll keep your iPhone data.

 Solution 2: Get iPad out of Recovery Mode without Restoring (No Data Loss)

 This way will help you to exit your iPad from Recovery Mode without restoring your iPad, which means there will be no data loss issues.
-But you should first download and install the software needed - Wondershare Dr.Fone for iOS.
+But you should first download and install the software needed - Wondershare Dr.Fone for iOS (iPhone Data Recovery).
 It will get your iPad out of Recovery Mode easily and fix errors while you restoring your iPhone.

 Step 1.
 Download Wondershare Dr.Fone for iOS and install it on your computer.

 Step 2.
 Connect your iPad to your computer with a USB cable and launch Wondershare Dr.Fone for iOS.
 This program will detect your iPad and tell you to restart it.